YoavTC/YoavTC/README.md

 * 🌍  I live in Israel, Tel-Aviv 🇮🇱, and willing to relocate to Europe 🇪🇺 or North America  🇺🇸 🇨🇦
 * 🗣️  I speak Hebrew & English fluently, and willing to learn more!
-* 📖  I am currently studying Game Development in the [Open University of Israel](https://www.openu.ac.il/), Hasifa.
+* 📖  I have just completed my studies in Game Development at the [Open University of Israel](https://www.openu.ac.il/), Hasifa.
 * 🖥️  Check out my portfolio at [https://yoavtc.work/](http://yoavtc.work/)
 * 📫  You can always contact me at [yoavtc2004@gmail.com](mailto:yoavtc2004@gmail.com)